wiscacc/docs.wiscacc.org/docs/accessing.rst

 Linux / MacOSX / Unix
 ---------------------
 OpenSSH-based clients typically include a command named ``ssh-keygen`` which is used to generate the private and public keys.
 Once generated, the public key can be copied to the server using ``ssh-copy-id``.

-Note: MacOSX does not ship with ``ssh-copy-id``; a copy is available here: `ssh-copy-id <https://gist.github.com/andrewseidl/6488345>`_.
+.. note:: MacOSX does not ship with ``ssh-copy-id``; a copy is available here: `ssh-copy-id <https://gist.github.com/andrewseidl/6488345>`_.

 On Linux: